-■ Before you read ■ Look at the pictures and headings and try to predict what the text will be about. ■ Skim the page to see what you will read about.
+Before you read Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.

-Let's write Read the questions and then write down your answers.
-What anima Is did the Man ask for advice?
-Which anima al, do you think, gave him the best advice?
+Read the questions and then write down your answers.

+What animals did the Man ask for advice?
+Which animal, do you think, gave him the best advice?
 Why?
 What lesson do you think the man learned?
-Where do yo ou think the story took place?
+Where do you think the story took place?
 Why do you think the animals' names are spelt with capital letters?
-S. Match the words in the first column with their meanings in the second column.
-Write the words in bold in your dictionary.
+Match the words in the first column with their meanings in the second column.